marcus67/little_brother/README.md

-For most purposes in which general login should be prevented or the current login should be terminated a simple `sh|systemd` should suffice with `sh` taking of all console logins and `systemd` taking care of all graphical logins TODO:Check!
+For most purposes in which general login should be prevented or the current login should be terminated a simple `sh|systemd` should suffice with `sh` taking of all console logins and `systemd` taking care of all graphical logins (ToDo: Check!)

 Timestamps must be given in the format `HH:MM` in military time.
 Time durations must given in the format `HHh:MMm`.
 Either part may be omitted and the minutes may exceed 60.